ehForwarderBot/ehForwarderBot/docs/guide/walkthrough.rst

 The job of slave channels is relatively simple.

-1. Deliver messages to and from the master channel
+1. Deliver messages to and from the master channel.
-2. Maintains a list of all available chats, and group members
+2. Maintains a list of all available chats, and group members.
-3. Monitors changes of chats and notify the master channel
+3. Monitors changes of chats and notify the master channel.

-If you have some extra features that is not a in the standard EFB Slave Channel model, they can be offered as :ref:`slave-additional-features`.
+Features that does not fit into the standard EFB Slave Channel model can be offered as :ref:`slave-additional-features`.

 Master Channels
 ---------------

 Master channels is relatively more complicated and also more flexible.
-As it directly faces the user, its user interface should be user-friendly, at least friendly to the targeted users.
+As it directly faces the user, its user interface should be user-friendly, or at least friendly to the targeted users.

 The job of the master channel includes:

-1. Receive, process and display messages from slave channels
+1. Receive, process and display messages from slave channels.
-2. Display a full list of chats from all slave channels
+2. Display a full list of chats from all slave channels.
 3. Offer an interface for the user to use "extra functions" from slave channels.
 4. Process updates from slave channels.